SergioDispla/PQSecurityReportingTool/README.md

 #### Step 3
-Once installed, the script will replace the necessary files with all the PQ branding
+Once installed, the script will replace the necessary files with all the PQ branding.
+Make sure there are no errors on this part.
 ![image](https://github.com/user-attachments/assets/0ead1f53-8a53-4339-a01e-e0bdbb53d391)